trade-nexus/tradesharp-core/README.md

 ### Enabling Test Code to Simulate Service Start ###

+_This step is important to perform before running TradeSharp locally without installer_

 1. In Visual Studio instance with tradesharp-ui code, open **TradeHubGui\ViewModel\ServicesViewModel.cs**
 1. Find **PopulateServices()** method and then locate comments **“//NOTE: Test code to simulate Service Start”